Prodaturu/Obsidian/3 - Main Notes/C++/Operator Overloading in C++.md

 # Operator Overloading in C++

-- Giving user-defined types the ability to use C++ operators with custom behaviour
+- Extending the functionality of existing C++ operators to work with custom class objects in a meaningful way
+- Making operators like `+`, `-`, `==`, etc., work with your own classes
+	- by defining what these operations should do for your specific data types.

 ## Syntax

 - `returnType operator_symbol (parameters) {// Implementation}`
-- Example:
-	-
+	- returnType $\rarr$

 # References